yandex-cloud/docs/en/_tutorials/datalens/data-from-forms-visualization.md

 ## 4. Add data from Staff {#join-data}

-YT does not store logins of the employees who gave their answers in the form.
+The [YT table](https://yt.yandex-team.ru/hahn/navigation?path=//home/hr-stat/charts/staff/employees) with employee data from Staff doesn't store the usernames of employees who completed the form.
 UIDs are stored instead.
-To determine who completed the form, add a [table](https://yt.yandex-team.ru/hahn/navigation?path=//home/hr-stat/charts/staff/employees) with data about Staff employees to the dataset.
+To find out who completed the form, create a similar table in YT using the Staff API or other methods and add it to the dataset:

 1. In the left part of the screen, under **Connection**, click ![image](../../_assets/plus-sign.svg) **Add**.